AYLIEN/frontend-challenge/README.md

 - The development process with Git

 ## The presentation of the challenge
-Create a repository for the project in your personal GitHub account.You can use some Boilerplate to create the SPA, but make a separate Commit with the additions; Create a README.md with instructions for project execution.
+- Create a repository for the project in your personal GitHub account

+- You can use some Boilerplate to create the SPA, but make a separate Commit with the additions

+- Create a README.md with instructions for project execution

 Finally send us the repository link.